muramemory/Fintech-Solidity/README.md

 ## Overview

-In this repo is a ethereum smart cotnract written on remix.ethereum.org detailing a joint savings account.
-This contract enables you to deposit ETH as wei, gwei, finney and ether and display the quantanties.
+In this repo is an ethereum smart contract written on remix.ethereum.org detailing a joint savings account.
+This contract enables you to deposit ETH as wei, gwei, finney and ether and display the quantities.
 It also enables you to withdraw ether in either accounts.

 ## Execution Results